November 01, 2023

 Necessity being the mother of all invention, early bartenders needed tools to help get the job done quickly to serve the next customer, nothing strange there, right?
 As standards were different then, producing cocktails that protected guest outcomes wasn’t part of the thinking as it was all about speed.

+Let’s face it, slinging out drinks based on the possibility that the “cops could raid the joint any minute” was a pretty powerful motivator to push out drinks fast.
 In this process, four things seemed to get lost in the art of cocktail making, recently rediscovered: cocktails must be memorable, consistent to taste, profitably made, valued by a guest to create the next drink ordered.

 Cheap tools